simberaj/votelib/README.md

 ### Intended development directions
 (See [issues](https://github.com/simberaj/votelib/issues) for more.)

--   More extensive example and test coverage, documentation
+-   More extensive example and test coverage, documentation with literature references
--   Support more systems (such as biproportional voting, more STV variants, Quota Borda)
+-   Support more systems (such as more STV variants, Quota Borda, or more Condorcet methods)
--   Add evaluation metrics (e.g. to measure proportionality of an election result)

 ## License and author info
 Votelib is developed by Jan Šimbera <simbera.jan@gmail.com>.